Stratford Commission on Aging

 Membership: The Commission consists of the Mayor as ex-officio and twelve (12) members of the community, appointed by the Mayor, two of whom shall represent the private, voluntary agencies of the Town, one of whom shall represent the educational community, one of whom shall represent the clergy , and at least one of whom shall represent the age group concerned.

-Meetings: Meetings are on the second Tuesday of each month, at 10:00 AM in the Library Room of the Baldwin Center.
+Meetings: Meetings are on the second Tuesday of each month, at 10:00 AM, virtually, online.
 The Commission usually votes to have no meetings in the summer months of July and August, but subcommittees may meet as needed.

 Officers: The Commission has a Chairperson and a Vice Chairperson.
 There is a recording secretary, provided by the Town.